Ferd'nand

-Ferd'nand was a Danish pantomime comic notable for its lack of word balloons and captions and its longevity (over seven decades).
-It was first published in 1937 and is still published regularly in several countries around the globe.
+Ferd'nand is a Danish pantomime comic notable for its lack of word balloons and captions and its longevity (over seven decades).
+It was created by Henning Dahl Mikkelsen and first published in 1937 and new strips continued until the third cartoonist to draw it (Henrik Rehr) left the strip in 2006.

+Reruns of old strips are still published regularly in several countries around the globe.